Ed Bickert: Retirement

 In the winter of 1995, Bickert slipped on some ice and broke bones in both of his arms, which halted his musical activity for a period of months.
 Then, in 2000, his wife Madeline died, and Bickert decided, at age 67, to retire completely from music.
 Bickert's son Jeffery explained to Billboard magazine in 2019:

 "Madeline kept him focused, on track, and without her it was very different and difficult for him.
 So he let that go, ended up working in the garden, caring for the pool he never swam in, perfecting his knowledge of bird songs, spending time with his grandchildren and listening to performers he didn’t know, many of them younger, and discovering a love for certain musical styles in the classical genre, as well as returning to early 20th century composers, whom he had always found compelling.
 And getting out, with the help of my/our sister Lindsey, to hear pianists -- Ed liked listening to pianists more than anyone else.”

 Bickert himself explained his retirement to the Toronto Globe & Mail in 2012:

 "I haven't played for 12 years, and I don't know if I could even remember how to hold the instrument right now.
 No, I just packed it up completely.
 Maybe I'd had enough… My wife passed away, and at the time, I was having some problems with arthritis, and I was starting to drink quite heavily, and those things combined sort of finished me off.
 I just never tried to get back to it.
 I envy or admire people who keep going until they drop.
 But it just wasn't for me."

 Personal life

 Bickert married Madeline Mulholland, a private secretary, in the early 1960s.
 The couple had four children, and were married until Madeline's death in 2000.
 One of Bickert's daughters predeceased him in 2013.
-Bickert died of cancer in 2019.
+Bickert passed away from cancer in Bridgepoint Health, Toronto at the age of 86.